openpracticelibrary/openpracticelibrary/src/pages/practice/start-at-the-end.md

   for examination.

   * Start At The End is really easy and quick to facilitate, but often yields great results.
 It's a great technique for those new to facilitating workshops or sessions that are short on time.

   * This activity helps you and your team envision what the future will look like when you will reach success.
 mediaGallery: null
 perspectives:
   - domain-driven-design
   - facilitation-tips-for-remote-sessions
 aliases:
   - /practice/visioning/
+primaryElement: leadership
 ---
 ## What is it?